redwoodjs/redwood/docs/docs/tutorial/chapter4/deployment.md

 ### The Database

 We'll need a database somewhere on the internet to store our data.
 We've been using SQLite locally, but the kind of deployment we're going to do doesn't have a persistent disk store that we can put SQLite's file-based database on.
 So, for this part of this tutorial, we will use Postgres.
-(Prisma currently supports SQLite, Postgres and MySQL.)
+(Prisma currently supports SQLite, Postgres, MySQL and SQL Server.)
 Don't worry if you aren't familiar with Postgres, Prisma will do all the heavy lifting.
 We just need to get a database available to the outside world so it can be accessed by our app.

 :::danger